AlvinHon/transferable-ecash/README.md

 ****some minor parts have been modified/TBC***

 > Transferable e-cash is the digital analog of physical cash, which allows users to transfer coins between them in isolation without interacting with a bank or a “ledger”.
 It protects user privacy and, provides means to trace fraudulent behavior (double-spending of coins).

 The entire work consists of some building blocks.
 The current progress towards their completeness:

 - [x] Double Spending Tag
+- [ ] M-structure-preserving signature scheme S
+    - [ ] M-commuting signatures
 - [ ] Encryption Scheme E' (Replayable-CCA encryption scheme)
     - [X] One-time linearly homomorphic structure-preserving signature
 - [ ] Encryption Scheme E